anynines/a9s-cli-v2/ImplementationNotes.md

 The implementation notes may document patterns on how certain features are developed by listing individual steps.
 This may help new developers to find a scaffold to start with when entering the project.

+## v0.13.0

+* [**Abandonded**] Allow using a custom provided container image for the a8s-backup-manager for `create cluster a8s` and `create stack a8s`.
+    `a9s create cluster a8s --backup-manager-image=myuser/myimage:mytag`
+    * Implement the param for
+        * [DONE] `create stack`
+        * [DONE] `create cluster`
+    * Locate where the param needs to be applied
+        * Try to use `kustomize` to overwrite the default image
+            * spec
+                * versions
+                    * "v1beta3"
+                        * schema
+                            * openAPIV3Schema
+                                * image
+            * line 639: `public.ecr.aws/w5n9a2g2/a9s-ds-for-k8s/dev/backup-manager:2616f22c4fe670541c3c78131ae018902f8471bf`
+        * Using `kubectl apply -k deploy/a8s/manifests --dry-run=server -o yaml | bat -l yaml` the existing container image can be replaced using the `images` functionality of `kustomize` as described in (here)[https://github.com/kubernetes-sigs/kustomize/blob/master/examples/image.md].
+Note that `--dry-run=client` won't show the substituted container image as the patching is done in the interaction with the live Kubernetes cluster.
+    * Reason: This feature is not worth the effort.
+Applying a custom image is not frequently demanded and for local development and modified kustomization.yaml will cause the same effect.

 ## v0.12.0

 * [ARCHITECTURE] Install a8s PG on an existing cluster